goegrasu/ReactWithHooks/README.md

 useEffect(() => {}, [enteredPassword]);
 useEffect with the second parameter set will only run when the parameters in the array will change

+useReducer hook
+Context API with .Provider
+useContext hook
+React Context is NOT optimized for high frequency changes